tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 Some formal specifications &mdash; for example, such [OpenAPI](pubapis_swagger_intro.html) and [RAML](pubapis_raml.html) &mdash; have been developed to describe REST APIs.
 When you describe your API using the OpenAPI or RAML specification, tools that can read those specifications (like [Swagger UI](pubapis_swagger.html) or the [RAML API Console](pubapis_raml.html#deliver-doc-through-the-api-console-project) will generate an interactive documentation output.

-The Swagger or RAML output can take the place of the WSDL file that was more common with SOAP.
-These spec-driven outputs are usually interactive (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the documentation.
+The OpenAPI specification document can take the place of the WSDL file that was more common with SOAP.
+Tools like [Swagger UI](pubapis_swagger.html) that read the specification documents are usually interactive (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the documentation.

 But don't expect the Swagger UI or RAML API Console documentation outputs to include all the details users would need to work with your API.
 For example, these outputs won't include info about [authorization keys](docapis_more_about_authorization.html), details about workflows and interdependencies between endpoints, and so on.
 The Swagger or RAML output usually contains reference documentation only, which typically only accounts for a third of the total needed documentation.